 Sit in a neutral position and put a cushion in between your thighs, squeezing your knees together to hold it in place.
 Put both hands behind your head and interlock your fingers.
 Inhale slowly while bending over backward.
 You should feel a stretch in your mid-back, not in your lumbar spine.
 Hold for three to five seconds, then release while exhaling.

-If, while driving or while doing any of these stretches, you experience shooting pain, numbness, weakness, an impinged sensation, aches and soreness lasting more than two days, or discoloration on distal extremities, stop the activity and consult a specialist as soon as possible.
+Again, these exercises should only be done only when the car is at a complete standstill, with the gear in neutral and the parking brake engaged.
+And if, while doing any of these stretches or even while simply driving, you experience shooting pain, numbness, weakness, an impinged sensation, aches and soreness lasting more than two days, or discoloration on distal extremities, stop the activity and consult a specialist as soon as possible.